lingtalfi/TheBar/discussions/form-multiplier.md

 The behaviour of the multiplier technique is defined by the following array:

+- multiplier:
-- multiplier: string, the name of the multiplier column
+    - column: string, the name of the multiplier column
     - update_cleaner: array:
         - table: mixed, the name of the table used in the **deleteQuery** (see the notes below).
         - column: string, the name of the column used in the **deleteQuery** (see notes below)
         - value: mixed, the value of the column to use in the **deleteQuery** (see the notes below)
     - ?ignore_duplicate: bool=true, whether to ignore duplicates on inserts (and/or updates)

 The **deleteQuery** is used to clean the records before new ones can be inserted (in an update operation, as we've seen before).